samihult/drawio-statechart-lib/README.md

 # Desktop installation

 Download the file [Statecharts.xml](https://raw.githubusercontent.com/samihult/drawio-statechart-lib/main/Statecharts.xml) to a comfortable directory.
-Then, i nthe desktop application, choose from the "File" menu "Open library...".
+Then, in the desktop application, choose from the "File" menu "Open library...".

 # Examples